 When I let my chicken out on that third morning, she happily bounded out of the kennel and started dust bathing in the mulch.
 She ate out of my hand again and ran after every mealworm I threw out.
-She also started following her flock sister around, which was when I knew she was “cured” — those two are nearly inseparable, so it was a relief to see them scratching and flapping around together.

 Since it takes some time for their hormone levels to get back in balance, ex-broodies may not lay for a couple of weeks after they’ve been broken.
 Just make sure they continue to eat, drink, and socialize, and watch for that first egg to pop out!

 View the Web Story on how to stop a broody hen.

 This post updated from an article that originally appeared on June 12, 2014.